How to Retire Early: What You Need to Do

 The most important tip might be to start saving early and keep at it.

 “The biggest benefit in any savings plan is time.
-If you start putting money away at a younger age and you're consistent with it, you've got a long runway and you're going to amass a fair amount of money," said Alan Wolberg, manager of wealth planning for City National Bank.
+If you start putting money away at a younger age and you're consistent with it, you've got a long runway and you're going to amass a fair amount of money," said Irene Damaryan, a senior wealth planner at City National Bank.
 “You've got the luxury of time."